 If this solicitation is amended, then all terms and conditions which are not modified remain unchanged.

 Bidders shall acknowledge receipt of any addendum to this solicitation by identifying the addendum number and date on the bid form.
-Bids which fail to acknowledge the bidders receipt of any addendum will result in the rejection of the bid if the addendum (addenda) contained information which substantively changed the municipality’s requirements.
+Bids which fail to acknowledge the bidder’s receipt of any addendum will result in the rejection of the bid if the addendum (addenda) contained information which substantively changed the municipality’s requirements.

 Addenda will be on file in the offices of the Municipality at least 5 days before the bid opening.